SukkoPera/NessieSoup/README.md

 # NessieSoup
-NessieSoup is a simple board that allows connecting Super Nintendo controllers to a Commodore 64, 128 or Plus/4.
+NessieSoup is a simple adapter that allows connecting Super Nintendo controllers to a Commodore 64, 128 or Plus/4.

 ![Board](https://raw.githubusercontent.com/SukkoPera/NessieSoup/master/img/render-top.png)